asoonami/personal-user-manual/README.md

 ## Angeline Soon - Personal User Manual

-__What is a Personal User Manual?__ It is a guide to help you understand me, with the goal of working better together.
+__What is a Personal User Manual?__ It is a guide to help you understand me to work better together.
 - Read more about [Personal User Manual](https://medium.com/better-programming/personal-user-manuals-the-good-the-bad-and-the-template-7b80db5044ea) on Medium.
 - If you like this concept and create your personal user manual, please share it with me.
 To get started, I have a template linked at the bottom of this page.